SoftwareGuy/NodeListServer/README.md

 ## Bug Fixes, New Features, etc

 -   **If you find a bug:** Please report it via the Issues ticket system.
-If you know NodeJS-flavoured Javascript and ***think that you can fix it*** then I'd really appreciate a pull request!
+If you ***think that you can fix it*** then give it a shot at fixing it.
+I'd really appreciate a pull request!
 -   **Refactors, Improvements, Tweaks:** I'm all ears to improvements and refinements.
 Please open a issue and suggest your modifications or fork this project, improve it, then open a PR.
 -   **Ooh, shiny new features:** New features are carefully considered.
-I try to follow the KISS prinicible, which helps not only keep code clean but doesn't bloat the end product.
+I try to keep the core as simple as possible which helps not only keep code clean but doesn't bloat the end product.

 ## Setup